kumeS/BioImageDbs/README.md

 ## Topics in this project
 - R language usage
+- 2D/3D cellular images and their supervised labels for deep learning in R
 - Sharing the bioimage dataset with 4D/5D array (tensor) structures via Bioconductor
-- 2D/3D images and their supervised labels for deep learning in R

   - Future plan
     - Sharing the trained deep learning models in R